 Lyca Mobile will credit check you if you take out a lengthy contract, however it won’t on its 30-day plans.

-The main extra perk you’ll get on Lyca Mobile is international calling included in your plan.
-Typically you’ll get between 100 and unlimited such minutes, and these allow you to call dozens of countries.
 Alternatively, there are plans with free calls just to a specific country, like Pakistan, or Turkey.
-As well as a few plans that allow for international calls to a small number of countries – so more than one but fewer than 40.
+As well as a few plans that allow for international calls to a middling number of countries – so more than one but fewer than the 48 that some plans allow.

 EE – and therefore Lyca Mobile – has widespread coverage with 4G, as you can see in the chart below.
-Its 5G coverage isn’t as extensive yet, but it’s growing fast.
+Its 5G coverage isn’t quite as extensive yet, but it’s growing fast.

 Network Type |